Asymptotic Equipartition Theorems in von Neumann algebras

 \begin{theorem} [$D_{\max}$ AEP for channels] Let $\cM, \cN$ be two von Neumann algebras, $\Phi:\cM_*\to \cN_*$ be a quantum channel and $\Psi_{\sigma}$ be a replacer channel with output $\sigma$, a state on $\N$ (i.e. $\Psi_{\sigma}(\rho)=\rho(1)\sigma$).
 Assume that for some $\alpha > 1$, we have $\TD(\Phi\|\Psi_\sigma)< \infty$, where $D_{\alpha}$ is the sandwiched R\'enyi relative entropy.
 Then for any $\eps \in (0,1)$ and $n \geq 1$,

 where the $O(\cdot)$ hides constants that only depend on $\Phi$, $\sigma$ and $\eps$. \end{theorem} Note that in the special case where $\Phi$ is a replacer channel with output $\rho$, the channel divergences become state divergences and we recover the statement of Theorem~\ref{eq:aep-states}, though without the precise second order term.
-The special case of Theorem~\ref{thm:aep-channel} when the von Neumann algebra is finite-dimensional, was established in \cite{CMW}.
-The proof of this theorem makes use of the non-commutative vector valued $L_p$-space theory (\cite{pisier}).
-As a key ingredient, we obtain that the channel divergence (with reference) of two channels is additive under tensor products when one of the channels is a replacer channel-a fact proved in \cite{CMW, amortized}, in finite dimensions.
-Finally, for the proof of Theorem \ref{thm:aep-channel}, we show that the max-relative entropy can be upper bounded by the sandwiched R\'enyi relative entropy in general von Neumann algebras.
+Theorem~\ref{thm:aep-channel} for finite-dimensional quantum system was established in \cite{CMW}.
+Our proof here makes use of Pisier's non-commutative vector valued $L_p$-space theory \cite{pisier}.
+As a key ingredient, we obtain that the channel divergence (with reference) of two channels is additive under tensor products when one of the channels is a replacer channel---a fact discovered in \cite{CMW, amortized} in finite dimensions.
+Finally, for the proof of Theorem \ref{thm:aep-channel}, we show that the max-relative entropy can be upper bounded by the R\'enyi relative entropy in general von Neumann algebras.
 This fact was proved for finite-dimensional systems in~\cite{datta-renner,tomamichel,datta-hyp}.

 Our third result is motivated by recent generalizations of the AEP, called entropy accumulation theorems, that relax the i.i.d. assumption~\cite{DFR,gen-EAT}.
 A crucial ingredient for entropy accumulation is a chain rule for quantum channels that bounds the increase in relative entropy that can occur when applying different channels to two states.
 We establish the following chain rule for general von Neumann algebras. \begin{theorem}[Chain rule for quantum channels] Let $\M,\N$ be two von Neumann algebras and $\Phi,\Psi:\M_*\to \N_*$ be two quantum channels.
 Then for any $\alpha\in (1,\infty]$ and $\rho,\sigma\in \S(\M)$,